Rsemane/ESXI-on-Azure-VM/Deployment.md

 ```powershell
 New-NetIPAddress -IPAddress 192.168.100.1 -PrefixLength 24 -InterfaceAlias "vEthernet (NAT-Switch)"
 ```

+**The steps above is like you have a network card and you put a static IP inside the TCP/IPv4 network settings.**

 4. **Create Network Natting**
 The 192.168.100.0/24 network will be NATed through the public IP address of the Azure virtual machine.
 For example, a VM with a private IP of 192.168.100.2 will have its outbound traffic translated to the VM’s public IP.